OpenDAoC/OpenDAoC-Core/SRD/05_Social_Systems/Housing_System.md

 ```

 ### Market Explorer Integration

+**Game Rule Summary**: If the server enables the market system, your consignment merchant items can be searched by players throughout the region.
+This makes it much easier for buyers to find what they want and for you to reach more customers.
+Players can even buy items remotely and have them delivered for an extra fee, making your merchant accessible from anywhere.

 - Searchable if `MARKET_ENABLED` = true
 - Items indexed for region-wide searches
 - Buy remotely with delivery fee